-Spigelian hernia is a rare hernia located in the abdominal wall, slightly to the side of the upper abdomen.
-A spigelian hernia is repaired in the same way as most other hernias by using tension-free mesh reinforcement.
-Symptoms of a spigelian hernia can include a bulge appearing to the side and below your navel and a certain amount of discomfort that may become more painful when lifting heavy objects or through coughing.
+A Spigelian Hernia is a rare type of hernia that occurs in the abdominal wall, slightly to the side of the upper abdomen.
+It can be repaired using tension-free mesh reinforcement, like the majority of other hernias.
+The most common sign of a Spigelian Hernia is a bulge to the side or below your navel that may become more painful when lifting heavy objects or when coughing.

 Figure 1.
 Anatomy of abdominal wall.

 1: Linea semilunaris (spigelian); 2: Rectus abdominis muscle;

 3: Transversus abdominal muscle; 4: Spigelian aponeurosis; 5: Linea semicircularis

 A Spigelian Hernia can be difficult to diagnose as there often aren’t any physical symptoms.

 - Poor bowel function

 Spigelian Hernias tricky to detect.
 As they tend to have a narrow neck, are usually quite small and are situated under the aponeurosis (a sheet of fibrous tissue), they are often not often seen or felt (by doctors).
 Therefore an ultrasound or CT-scan may be required to confirm of the diagnosis.
 A consultant can then begin Spigelian Hernia repair.

 The Spigelian Hernia repair procedure can be carried out under local or general anaesthetic.
 Surgery is usually required to treat this type of hernia as it can be prone to strangulation.
 The Tension-free open mesh procure that has been perfected by London Hernia consultants over many years, can be used.